NIcolasp14/MIT_SGI-Wormhole/README.md

 * conda deactivate (if you have base activated by default)
 * source gp/bin/activate (activate python env, which contains the packages)
 * python3 file.py

+Note: After SDF combinations (via min, max, etc.) I oftentimes eliminate the negative sign, so the the SDFs become UDFs.